Tempus14/Inspirator2000/README.md

 This project is a simple application that randomly selects saved Instagram posts and displays the corresponding images.
 Images have to be categorised beforehand by rating.
-For downloading Instagram posts see: https://github.com/instaloader/instaloader
+For downloading Instagram posts see: https://github.com/instaloader/instaloader For rating the images I recommend the free version of Narrative Select: https://narrative.so/

 ## Project Structure